-When reading this, I guess you have come across Nu Skin from a friend or a friend’s friend, who badly wants you to come and listen to the presentation that will – like they claim – change your life forever!
+If you are reading this, I would guess you have come across Nu Skin from a friend or a friend’s friend who would not stop nagging about how you should come and listen to Nu Skin’s presentation that will – as they claim – change your life forever!

 Read My Nu Skin Review Based On Experience From Being A Nu Skin Distributor